baixiaoyu/dbascripts/README.md

-# dbascripts
+##About this project
-scripts for dba
+common use tools for dba

-bigtrx.py is used for getting mysql biggest transactions from start time to end time, order by size ,time, and affected rows.
+##tools

-compare-data-v2 can compre mysql data,for database has 50 tables each table has 5000000 rows, it takes 20 seconds.
+* big transaction analyze

-`begin compare
+    *  can input a binlog file get big transaction information like time,size,rows
-begin compare
+    *  can get big transaction details
-Queue.startMonitoring(DEFAULT)table name : sbtest5
+* data compare
-table name : user
+    * compare mysql data very fast,50 tables ,each table has 500w rows, tasks 30s.
-queue len is 0queue len is 0table compare elapsed: 348.316028ms begin to find diff find diffrent rows for table:sbtest5 in chunk_num:0 find diffrent rows id: 2 find diffrent rows for table:user in chunk_num:0 find diffrent rows id: 1 find diffrent rows for table:user in chunk_num:0 find diffrent rows id: 2 find diffrent rows for table:user in chunk_num:0 find diffrent rows id: 3 done`
+    * you can even use it in replication

- for replication that doesn't have too high qps, compare-data-v2 can compare data. you can add it to daily task very easy.
+    * you can add it to daily task